 Routine operations and maintenance activities will continue in the facility as needed in support of Section G(1)(f) of the Framework Agreement - Funding/Projects.
-Replace incubator water pumps as lifecycle change out.
 This may also include, but is not limited to, regular generator checks, cleaning the pumps and pump components, cleaning/disinfecting or replacing gauges, hoses, raceways and raceway components as necessary, maintaining ventilation systems, plumbing and pest control measures.